Medical Laboratory Science Program

 While in clinical rotation, students are exposed to other aspects of the clinical laboratory such as management, education and continuing education.
 Students are tested on management and educational principles on the final examination.
 For the education series, students are required to read Mager’s Preparing Instructional Objectives and to prepare and teach one lecture.

 While in the Medical Laboratory Science Program, students are encouraged to participate in continuing education programs available locally and to participate in the Professional Society’s activities on the local, state and national level.

 Students are required to take a comprehensive examination which is similar in design to the certification examinations.
 This exam comprises 50 percent of the one-sixth of the final grade for each course.
 Upon completion of the program, students should have in-depth knowledge of the patient's total health care.
 Grades are mailed to the appropriate university or college.
 Upon receipt of these grades from NMMC, students are eligible for graduation with a B.S. degree.
 NMMC grants a certificate of completion to the students.
 Those students completing degrees and those who already have degrees receive the certificate and a school pin.
-Graduates are encouraged to take certification exams.
+While not required, graduates are encouraged to take the certification exam.

 For a list of Medical Laboratory Science Program teaching personnel, please call the program director at (662) 377-3066.